aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-slide/convert-slide/_index.md

 }
 ```

-## **Convert Presentation to Set of Images**
+## **Converting All Slides to Images**

-In some cases, it is necessary to convert the entire presentation into a set of images,
+Aspose.Slides allows you to convert all slides in a single presentation to images.
+Essentially, you get to convert the presentation (in its entirety) to images.

-the same as PowerPoint allows.
-The following example demonstrates this possibility:
+This sample code shows you how to convert all slides in a presentation to images in C#:

 ``` csharp
 // Path to output directory